Fixitfetish/fpga_potpourri/doc/cplxlib/_readme_cplx.md

 CPLX Package
 ============

-The complex package "CPLX_PKG" includes basic types, functions and procedures for complex integer arithmetic that are used for e.g. digital signal processing.
+The complex package cplx_pkg includes basic types, functions and procedures for complex integer arithmetic that are used for e.g. digital signal processing.
 A common complex data interface supports FPGA developers to handle complex data streams and pipelines in an easier and quicker way.
 The package is based on the IEEE "numeric_std" package and also needs the "ieee_extension" package that includes the required additional "signed" arithmetic features.
-The CPLX_PKG is available for VHDL-1993 and VHDL-2008.
+The cplx_pkg is available for VHDL-1993 and VHDL-2008.
 While the VHDL-1993 variant has limitations and might need to be extended manually the VHDL-2008 variant has the full flexibility in terms of supported bit resolution.
 Both variants have been developed to be more or less compatible.